jimhigson/oboe.js-website/content/why.md

 ---------------------

-It is a common architectural pattern for web clients to collect their data through a middle tier.
+It is a common architectural pattern for web clients to retrieve their data through an aggreating middle tier.
-This aggregating layer connects to several back-end services and returns a single response with their data combined.
+The aggregator connects to several back-end services and combines their data into a single response.

-The visualisation below shows an example without streaming. *Origin 1* is slower than *Origin 2* but the system as a whole is forced to run at the speed of its slowest component.
+The visualisation below shows an example without streaming. *Origin 1* is slower than *Origin 2* but the system is forced to run at the speed of the slowest service:

 {{demo "aggregated-discrete"}}

-Using Oboe.js in the aggregator and the client speeds the system up.
+We can speed this scenario up by using Oboe.js to load data in the aggregator and the client.
 The aggregator dispatches the data as soon as it has it and the client displays the data as soon as it is arrives.
 In a Java stack this could also be implemented by using [GSON](http://code.google.com/p/google-gson/) in the middle